MartinMenabue/LeetCode_Companion/README.md

 Ever wanted to solve [LeetCode](https://leetcode.com/) problems with your favourite IDE?
 This project is for you!

 ## Quickstart
-* Install [curl-impersonate](https://github.com/lwthiker/curl-impersonate).
-You can download the binaries from the [releases page](https://github.com/lwthiker/curl-impersonate/releases) and place them, for example, in `/usr/local/bin/`.

 * Install the required dependencies:
 ```bash
 sudo apt-get install python3 python3-pip